 Integrate Data Across Systems

-The VETRO cloud platform serves as an integration hub connecting GIS, monitoring systems, OSS/BSS platforms, and field applications.
-APIs ensure bidirectional data flow, maintaining consistency across the entire ecosystem.
+The VETRO cloud platform acts as a central integration layer, bringing together GIS data, monitoring systems, OSS/BSS platforms, and field applications.
+Through APIs, data flows in both directions, ensuring all systems stay updated and consistent across the entire network.

 Prioritize Proactive Over Reactive